VineshRanga/Ontario-Grid-Strain/README.md

 For planning, you care about two things: peak uplift (how much higher the max gets) and how many more hours cross the threshold.
 Both matter.
 Peak tells you if you need more capacity.
 High-hours tells you how often you'll be stressed.

+## 2026 Grid Strain Outlook (Scenario-Based)

+This section frames what our model outputs suggest for 2026 under different AI/data center load scenarios.
+It's based on the 2019-2025 demand structure and our scenario engine.
+This is qualitative framing using scenario deltas, not a real grid simulation or a promise.

+**What we're measuring**: "High-demand hours" are hours where demand exceeds 19,431 MW (the 95th percentile of 2019-2023 training demand).
+This threshold flags stress periods.
+More hours above it means more operational pressure.

+**Important note**: The 2026 baseline is synthetic.
+We built it from 2024's seasonal profile as a placeholder to validate scenario mechanics.
+Once we plug in real 2026 weather, the baseline will change, but the scenario deltas (how much AI load adds) should still be informative.

+### Demand + Strain (Ontario)

+**Base Case** (+350 MW AI load):
+- Q1 2026: Peak demand reaches 21,655 MW (baseline 21,305 MW).
+High-demand hours jump from 113 to 177 (+64 hours).
+Winter peaks are manageable, but the system spends more time above the stress threshold.
+- Q3 2026: Peak demand reaches 23,825 MW (baseline 23,475 MW).
+High-demand hours increase from 411 to 488 (+77 hours).
+Summer is already tight, so the absolute increase in high-hours is smaller than Q1, but the total count (488 hours) is high.

+**Upside Case** (+800 MW AI load):
+- Q1 2026: Peak demand reaches 22,105 MW.
+High-demand hours jump to 301 (+188 vs baseline).
+That's a big increase in operational stress.
+- Q3 2026: Peak demand reaches 24,275 MW.
+High-demand hours reach 605 (+194 vs baseline).
+Summer peaks get pushed higher, and the system spends over 600 hours above the stress threshold in the quarter.

+**Downside Case** (+200 MW AI load):
+- Q1 2026: Peak demand reaches 21,505 MW.
+High-demand hours increase to 142 (+29 vs baseline).
+Smaller uplift, less operational pressure.
+- Q3 2026: Peak demand reaches 23,675 MW.
+High-demand hours increase to 454 (+43 vs baseline).
+Still adds stress, but more manageable than base or upside cases.

+### AI / Data Centre Expansion (What we're modeling)

+**Base Case**:
+- We model AI/data center load as an additive MW block (flat ramp across the year), not location-specific.
+It shifts peaks up and pushes more hours above the stress threshold.
+This is a simplification: real AI load will have daily patterns and might correlate with demand.

+**Upside**:
+- Faster build-out, higher utilization, or more data centers coming online.
+Looks like the "high" case (+800 MW).
+This scenario shows what happens if AI expansion is aggressive.

+**Downside**:
+- Slower build-out, efficiency gains, demand response programs, or better load management.
+Looks like the "low" case (+200 MW).
+This scenario shows what happens if growth is more measured.

+### Planning Implications

+- **Peak uplift is capacity pressure**: Higher peaks mean you need more generation capacity or imports.
+The base case adds 350 MW to peaks.
+Upside adds 800 MW.
+- **High-hours uplift is operational pressure**: More hours above the threshold means more time managing tight supply.
+Base case adds 64-77 hours per quarter.
+Upside adds 188-194 hours per quarter.
+- **Summer (Q3) is where the system looks most sensitive**: Baseline Q3 already has 411 high-demand hours.
+Even the low scenario pushes it to 454.
+The high scenario reaches 605 hours, which is a lot of operational stress.

+### Important Limitations

+- **"Strain" is a proxy**: We measure peak demand and hours above a threshold.
+This is not power flow analysis, transmission constraint modeling, or generator capacity assessment.
+- **AI load is scenario-based**: We add flat MW amounts.
+Real AI load will have hourly patterns, might correlate with demand (e.g., more cooling load in summer), and will be location-specific (which matters for transmission).
+- **2026 baseline is synthetic**: Until we add real 2026 weather, the baseline is a placeholder.
+Real weather will change the baseline, but scenario deltas should still be informative.
+- **No outages, transmission bottlenecks, pricing, or generator constraints**: This is demand forecasting only.
+Real grid planning needs to account for all of these.

 ## Charts (what they show + why they matter)

 ### Model RMSE Comparison